alfred82santa/dirty-models/README.rst

 Issues
 ******
 - Getter and setter feature needs refactor to be able to use as decorators.
 - DynamicModel is too strange.
 I don't trust in it.
-Try to use HashMapModel.
+Try to use HashMapModel or FastDynamicModel.

 ***********
 Basic usage